Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 - White has taken 9.2 shots per game this season and made 4.3 per game, which account for 10.4% and 10.1%, respectively, of his team's total.

-- White's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The 76ers are the third-best defensive squad in the league, conceding 110.9 points per contest.
+- The 76ers are the third-best defensive squad in the NBA, allowing 110.9 points per game.

-- The 76ers allow 41.2 rebounds per game, ranking second in the NBA.
+- The 76ers are the second-ranked squad in the NBA, conceding 41.2 rebounds per game.

-- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.
+- Looking at assists, the 76ers have conceded 24.2 per game, sixth in the NBA.

-- In terms of 3-pointers, the 76ers are ranked fifth in the NBA, giving up 11.6 makes per game.
+- The 76ers are the fifth-ranked squad in the league at allowing threes, conceding 11.6 made 3-pointers per contest.

 Derrick White vs. the 76ers